AlexandriteSoftware/markdown-exec/NOTES.md

 ## eval

-eval is not allowed in the markdown preview in Strict mode.
+`eval` is disabled in the Strict mode.

 Even when with a lesser security policy, the preview script cannot access node's APIs such as require, fs, vm, etc.